cms-sw/cmssw/HeterogeneousCore/SonicCore/README.md

 In addition, as indicated, the input and output data types must be specified.
 (If both types are the same, only the input type needs to be specified.)

-The client can also provide a static method `fillPSetDescription` to populate its parameters in the `fillDescriptions` for the producers that use the client:
+The client must also provide a static method `fillPSetDescription` to populate its parameters in the `fillDescriptions` for the producers that use the client:
 ```cpp
 void MyClient::fillPSetDescription(edm::ParameterSetDescription& iDesc) {
 	edm::ParameterSetDescription descClient;